grpc/proposal/L9-go-resolver-balancer-API.md

 // Builder creates a balancer. type Builder interface {
-	// Build creates a new balancer with the ClientConnection.
+	// Build creates a new balancer with the ClientConn.
-	Build(cc ClientConnection, opts BuildOptions) Balancer
+	Build(cc ClientConn, opts BuildOptions) Balancer
 	// Name returns the name of balancers built by this builder.
 	// It will be used to pick balancers (for example in service config).
 	Name() string